 Qualifications.

-Joe Garrison is an
+Joe Garrison is an independent piano technician operating throughout

-independent piano technician operating throughout all of San Diego County – from Chula Vista to Oceanside to East County.
-He apprenticed
+County – from Chula Vista to Oceanside to East County.

-at Acme Piano, San Diego’s oldest piano
+He apprenticed at Acme Piano, San

-shop, under the direct supervision of Paul Robinson.
-Joe has studied music at UCSD, Cal State
+supervision of Paul Robinson.
+Joe has

-Fullerton and received a Masters in Music from the University of Colorado.
+of Colorado.
 He is an accomplished jazz pianist and

 composer.

-STEINWAY and YAMAHA pianos in San Diego.
+YAMAHA pianos in San Diego.
 The service department, directed by Mark

 Adams (Steinway Certified Piano Technician) is second to none.

-Joe is
+Joe is also an

-also an associate member of the Piano Technicians Guild.
+associate member of the Piano Technicians Guild.
 The PTG is a national organization devoted

 to raising the quality of our industry by means of education and independent